Penguin Symbolism & Meaning (+ Spirit, Totem & Omens)

 Much about the life of penguins resonates well with Christian teachings and beliefs.

 For example, penguins uphold community life.
-Each bird makes a contribution to the community to create warmth and enhance the warmth and general wellbeing of the other members.
+Each bird contributes to the community to create warmth and enhance the warmth and general well-being of the other members.

 Christians have been referred to as a community of saints in various works of literature and religious manuscripts.